ayomidecole/Semantic-Book-Recommender/README.md

 Now we can see that we have a more balanced distribution of categories.

 We can then look on [hugging face](https://huggingface.co/tasks/zero-shot-classification) to look for a zero shot classification model that can be used to classify the books into categories.
+Also we can interact with the models using [hugging face's transformers package](https://huggingface.co/docs/transformers/en/index).

+We are going to use the bart-large-mnli model from hugging face.
+This model is a popular large language model that is trained on a large dataset of text and is able to classify the books into categories.

 ### Learnings